Studsministern/pdf-to-png/README.md

 ### `POST /convert`

-Sending in a PDF will return the first page of the PDF as a PNG.
+Sending in a PDF-file will return the first page of the PDF as a PNG.

 ### `GET /status`